Skip to content

 On an ES&S Universal Voting System, everyone — including those who need the support of assistive technologies and those for whom English is not their first language — votes in the same private and independent manner.

-ES&S develops voting equipment with inclusivity in mind, with assistance and accessibility testing or review provided by: The National Federation of the Blind, Nebraska Chapter; American Council of the Blind, New York Chapter; California Secretary of State Voter Accessibility Advisory Committee; Human-Centered Computing Department, Clemson University; Human Computer Interaction Laboratory, Iowa State University; User Research Lab, University of Baltimore; State of Pennsylvania
+ES&S develops voting equipment with inclusivity in mind, with assistance and accessibility testing or review provided by The National Federation of the Blind, Nebraska Chapter; American Council of the Blind, New York Chapter; California Secretary of State Voter Accessibility Advisory Committee; Human-Centered Computing Department, Clemson University; Human Computer Interaction Laboratory, Iowa State University; User Research Lab, University of Baltimore; Commonwealth of Pennsylvania